Ripley's Believe It or Not by Ripley’s Believe It or Not! for August 25, 2018

 14. Lonely bike

-aimlesscruzr about 6 years ago
+aimlesscruzr over 6 years ago

 That bat limitation is pretty much how you evict bats from your house.
 Screen up the opening they are using to get in an out, then cut a hole in the screen and use some drain pipe extension that curves downward.
 They get out by climbing through the pipe and dropping out to fly away.
 Then they have no way to land and fly back up in.
 Evicted and gotta find a new home.